JingchaoZhang/JingchaoZhang.github.io/_posts/2023_09_24_AMLFS in AzHOP.md

 - Create new subnet named AMLFS.
 Set range to `xx.xx.0.192/26`

 ### Create a new StorageAccount with DL v2
-- Create new StorageAccount under azhop RG
+- Create new StorageAccount under AzHOP RG
 - Set Data Lake Storage v2 with following properties:

 | **Data Lake Storage **  | **Status**              |